rafaelfelix/puppet-phpqatools/README.md

 Tools
 -------

-Currently, the PHP Jenkins Server project is provisioning the following phpqa tools:
+Currently, the PHP QA Tools project is provisioning the following tools:

 * PHP_PMD
 * PDepend